 Anger is a normal emotion we all feel.
 Sometimes we feel angry in response to being criticized or ignored.
 It can happen when we become irritated with daily hassles or annoyances.
 An angry response is especially likely to occur during a conflict when we feel we are being attacked.

 When anger is expressed appropriately, it can lead to constructive change and healthy coping.
 Anger can protect us and can let us know when something is wrong in our lives.
 In contrast, if anger is not controlled or handled well it can cause significant harm to ourselves and those we care about most.
 If your anger is frequent and ongoing, anger management is needed.
 With anger management, you can take back control and protect your life and those you love.

 When we think of anger we usually think of yelling, aggression, intimidation and physical violence.
 But not everyone expresses anger in the same way.
 Some people are silent and say nothing.
 Instead, they allow it to fester and boil inside.
 While this appears to be less damaging, it is incredibly harmful to the person.
 People who are unable to control their anger experience a range of physical effects that they may not understand is related to their anger.
 These issues may include headaches, blood pressure spikes, stomach problems, and other physical health issues.

 Approaches to anger management therapy

 Different people have different causes for their anger and a one-size-fits-all approach is not always beneficial.
 Some people need to explore past issues relating to family and upbringing.
 Others benefit from learning new skills on how to manage their anger.
 Sometimes a different mindset needs to be cultivated.
-Cognitive Behavior Therapy (CBT) is one approach shown to be very effective in anger management.
+Cognitive Behavioral Therapy (CBT) is one approach shown to be very effective in anger management.